Regional Victorian Trials Alliance:

-ReViTALISE is a $16.8 million grant funded by the Medical Research Future Fund (MRFF), under the Rural, Regional and Remote Clinical Trial Enabling Infrastructure Fund.
+The ReViTALISE project is funded by a $18.6m Medical Research Future Fund (MRFF) grant, under the Rural, Regional and Remote Clinical Trial Enabling Infrastructure Fund.

-Running over 5 years, the ReViTALISE project administered by Border Medical Oncology Research Unit, working with the Regional Trials Network - Victoria (RTN-Vic).
+Running over 5 years, the project is administered by the Border Medical Oncology Research Unit, working with the Regional Trials Network Victoria (RTN-Vic).

 Our Goal:

-• Improve cancer outcomes for Regional Victorians by increasing regional trial participation rates.
+- Better cancer outcomes for regional Victorians by increasing regional trial participation rates.

-The ReViTALISE project builds on the success of the Regional Trials Network - Victoria (RTN-Vic) project.
-In 2017, of the 1587 Victorian cancer clinical trial patients, only 27% of those were rural residents, and of those, only 81 patients participated at a rural site (based on 2017 Cancer Council Victoria Clinical Trial Management System).
+In 2017, of the 1587 Victorian cancer clinical trial patients, only 27% were rural residents, and of those, only 81 patients participated at a rural site (based on 2017 Cancer Council Victoria Clinical Trial Management System).

-• Expanding the existing Research Trial Network from 6 sites to 8, servicing the Mallee and Gippsland regions.
+- Expanding the existing Research Trial Network from six sites to eight, servicing the Mallee and Gippsland regions.

-• Geriatric Oncology, meeting the needs of the aging regional population.
+- Geriatric Oncology to meet the needs of the aging regional population.

 Our Project Team

-The ReViTALISE project spans Rural and Regional Victoria, from the far West of Mildura and the Mallee, South to Warnnambool and East across to Gippsland, with each initative managed by the the ReViTALISE team within Border Medical Oncology Research Unit.
+The ReViTALISE project spans rural and regional Victoria, to the far west of Mildura and the Mallee, to the South towards Warrnambool, and to the East across to Gippsland, managed by the ReViTALISE team from the Border Medical Oncology Research Unit.
+To get in touch, email us at contact@regionaltrialsnetwork.org

 Regional Onocology Lead